 The Downstream Funds accrue for performance fee equivalents in the valuations provided to the Fund.
-As at 31 December 2022, the accrued performance fee at the Warana Fund level is \$3,715,229 (2021: nil) which is equal to the current performance fee in accordance with the IMA.
+As at 31 December 2023, USD\$214,211 was paid to Warana from the crystalised performance fees from the prior period.
+The accrued performance fee at the Downstream Fund level is \$4,952,321 (2022: \$3,715,229) which is equal to the current performance fee in accordance with the IMA.
 This represents the current maximum amount that the Investment Manager would be entitled to, if the Downstream Funds were to return performance fees up to, or exceeding that amount.

-The performance fee is reflected in the net market value of the Warana Funds.
+The performance fee is reflected in the net market value of the Downstream Funds.
 There is no additional cost to the investors in the Trust.
 If the Warana Fund level performance fees exceed the Trust level an adjustment to the carrying value of the Warana Fund will be made to adjust for the difference.